-An artificial neural network (ANN)—frequently referred to as a neural network (NN)—is a computing system loosely inspired by the structure of the human brain.
+A neural network (NN) is a computing system loosely inspired by the structure of the human brain.
 It provides a framework for multiple machine learning algorithms to work together to process complex data.
-An Artificial Neural Network can “learn” to perform tasks by analyzing examples, usually without task-specific instructions.
+A neural network can “learn” to perform tasks by analyzing examples, usually without task-specific instructions.

-Artificial Neural Networks, a component of machine learning, can be used to solve complex signal processing or pattern recognition problems.
-Commercial applications of Artificial Neural Networks include pattern recognition and forecasting.
+Neural networks, a component of machine learning, can be used to solve complex signal processing or pattern recognition problems.
+Commercial applications of neural networks include pattern recognition and forecasting.
 They’ve been used to recognize handwriting for check processing, transcribe speech to text, predict the weather, predict stock market fluctuations, recognize facial features, and plan and optimize delivery routes.

 Recurrent Neural Network

 A widely used type of network is the recurrent neural network, designed to recognize the sequential characteristics in data and use patterns to predict the next likely scenario.
 Recurrent neural networks form a much deeper understanding of a sequence and its context and therefore make more precise predictions.

 Due to their precise predictive results, recurrent neural networks are the preferred algorithm for tasks such as speech recognition, language translation, financial forecasting, and weather prediction.

 Convolutional Neural Network